AmpersandJS/ampersand-state/README.md

 ### toggle `state.toggle('a')`

-Shortcut to toggle boolean properties, or cycle through “ENUM” type properties with a `values` array in their definition.
+Shortcut to toggle boolean properties, or cycle through array of specified property's `values` (see `values` option section and example below).
+When you reach the last available value from given array, `toggle` will go back to the beginning and use first one.

 Fires `"change"` events, as you would expect from `set()`.

 ```javascript
 var Person = AmpersandState.extend({